Investors stick to bets even as dollar and bonds slip

 The euro has risen 9 percent to $1.14 since hitting a 12-year low against the dollar on March 16, on signs that Europe has escaped a downward price spiral because of a weaker euro, engineered by European Central Bank's 1.1 trillion euro quantitative easing program.

-Thanks to the brighter outlook on Europe, the $11 billion New York-based hedge fund Jana Partners upped its stakes in the region's equities, adding positions in Euronav NV and iShares MSCI Germany exchange-traded funds, according to regulatory filings.
+Thanks to the brighter outlook on Europe, the $11 billion New York-based hedge fund Jana Partners upped its stakes in the region's equities, adding positions in Euronav NV (EURN.N) and iShares MSCI Germany exchange-traded funds (EWG.P), according to regulatory filings.

 Euronav shares were up 16 percent since March 31.
-The Germany EWG ETF is up 10.3 percent on the year, handily beating the 3.8 percent rise of the Standard & Poor's 500 index.
+The Germany EWG ETF is up 10.3 percent on the year, handily beating the 3.8 percent rise of the Standard & Poor's 500 index .SPX.

 "We think both European economic growth and profits growth will outstrip expectations," said Chris Darbyshire, chief investment officer at Seven Investment Management in London, which has $14 billion in assets.